sammyalsadek/dotfiles/README.md

 # dotfiles
 The purpose of this repository is to store all of my dotfiles.

-To setup a new machine to pull these fot files, follow the following steps:
+To setup a new machine to pull these dot files, follow the steps below:
 ```
 cd ~
 git init